esfrags/GNSS_SQI/README.md

 Replace `<path_to_gpx_file>` with the path(s) to your GPX files.

+## 🔭 Future Work
+- Adding more sophisticated checks (e.g., signal loss, duplicate points, missing data).
+- Allowing thresholds to be set per activity or user.
+- Returning indices to cross-reference with your heatmap.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find bugs, please open an issue or submit a pull request.